jwillesen/home/src/routes/api/assistant/assistant-prompt.md

 #### Summary of Experience:

-Jon transitioned to Svelte after frustrations with React’s lack of web component support.
+Jon transitioned to Svelte after frustrations with React's lack of web component support.
 He uses SvelteKit across all recent projects.

 #### Notable Achievements or Examples: